 HMOs and Selective Licensing

-After the Housing Act 2004 introduced a new definition of an HMO all the three storey Galliard-built houses in Marcia Road should have been registered as HMOs if they were let to five or more unrelated people.
-More recently, this number has been reduced.
+After the Housing Act 2004 introduced a new definition of an HMO, all the three storey Galliard-built houses in Marcia Road should have been registered as HMOs if they were let to five or more unrelated people.
+From 1 October 2018 the three storey element of the definition has been removed.

-Furthermore, in 2016 Southwark Council introduced a Selective Licensing Scheme and ALL landlords in the road have to register their properties, even if they are let to a single household.
+Furthermore, in 2016 Southwark Council introduced a Selective Licensing Scheme and ALL landlords in the road (and some surrounding roads) had to register, even if their house is let to a single person or household.

 If you require reliable work people to make adaptations (e.g. spotlight upgrade, installing fire resistant strips around doors, etc.) see the Recommended Tradespeople page.